FAQ

 Frequently Asked Questions

-Does Prairie State handle criminal cases?
+Does PSLS handle criminal cases?

-Is Prairie State a government agency?
+Is PSLS a government agency?

 Do I have the right to a lawyer to represent me in court?